Welcome to CCFS Webinar Wednesday

 Objective Before Subjective: A Rapid Behavioral Risk Assessment Tool for Fire and Campus Safety

-ICC Course # TBD
+ICC Course # 50262

-Be the First Human in the Room
+Be the Next Human in the Room

 Behavioral emergencies are among the most unpredictable and dangerous calls faced by fire officials and campus safety teams, yet many responders receive limited training on how escalation develops in real time.